View Source Bindings

 Click Eventsphx-click, phx-click-away

-Form Eventsphx-change, phx-submit, phx-feedback-for, phx-feedback-group, phx-disable-with, phx-trigger-action, phx-auto-recover
+Form Eventsphx-change, phx-submit, phx-disable-with, phx-trigger-action, phx-auto-recover

 Focus Eventsphx-blur, phx-focus, phx-window-blur, phx-window-focus